miker704/Strife/patches2.md

     - Removed raw app pulling animations for closing via click or esc press for server settings modal and used the appPuller release function instead.
     - Removed raw app pulling open animation for opening user settings and used the appPullfunction instead to dry up code.
     - Removed raw app pulling open animation for opening channel settings and used the appPullfunction instead to dry up code.
+    - Removed raw app pulling open animation for opening server settings and used the appPullfunction instead to dry up code.

 ## Backend Changes